For This Aerospace Professional, One Engineering Degree Has Led to Another

 Ever since he was a kid, B.S. in Engineering graduate Nathaneal Hill (’22, ’24) has always been fascinated by engineering and aerospace.
 Both of his parents were pilots, so Hill grew up around planes, but found himself more interested in building aircraft than flying them.

 “I was always tinkering with things, taking things apart and trying to make designs for things to work better,” he said.
 “Since I was 10 years old, I started designing different types of aircraft.”

 To begin his college career, Hill earned a degree in Manufacturing Engineering from Brigham Young University.
 After gaining more work experience post-graduation, he decided that he wanted to advance his career and become a full-titled engineer.

-During his time in the bachelor’s program, he has been able to expand his previous engineering knowledge and dive deeper into engineering fundamentals.
-Given the growth of technologies and systems, the program addresses current industry challenges to prepare students like Hill for the future.
+During his time in the bachelor’s program, he was able to expand his previous engineering knowledge and dive deeper into engineering fundamentals.
+Given the growth of technologies and systems, the program helped him by addressing current industry challenges that better prepared for the future.

 “If you’re working in the field and learning at the same time, it’s really cool to immediately apply what you’re learning, and it solidifies your education more than just learning in school,” Hill said.

 Want to learn while you earn?
 Apply at Embry-Riddle now.